Proposed factory farm ban divides California county

 CAFOs are well known in environmental circles as major polluters, leaching huge quantities of nitrate- and pathogen-ridden animal manure into waterways and emitting harmful particulate matter that puts nearby communities at risk.

-But while these operations are regulated by the EPA under the Clean Water Act, federal regulators don’t track the locations and sizes of CAFOs, according to research by the National Resources Defense Council.
+But while these operations are regulated by the EPA under the Clean Water Act, federal regulators don’t track the locations and sizes of CAFOs, according to research by the Natural Resources Defense Council.

 By confining many animals in close quarters under unsanitary conditions, CAFOs can enable the spread of avian (bird) flu, which shook Sonoma County last winter, and can contribute to the emergence of novel viruses.